MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/apply-labels-to-personal-data-in-office-365.md

 -   The “Customer data” label is created.

--   The desired sensitive information types for GDPR are listed.
+-   The desired sensitive information types for GDPR are listed: Belgium National Number, Credit Card Number, Croatia Identity Card Number, Finland National ID.

 -   Create an auto-apply policy assigns the label “Customer data” to any file that includes one of the sensitive information types that you add to the policy.